AVD Windows Multi-Session Intune Hybrid Azure AD Support

 Let’s do the Azure AD device registration (Hybrid Azure AD Join) using group policies as these VMs are Domain Joined devices. ore details on the AVD/VDI supported scenario – Microsoft Documentation

-Multi-Session Intune Hybrid Azure AD support
+AVD Windows Multi-Session Intune Hybrid Azure AD Support - Fig.2

-Multi-Session Intune Hybrid Azure AD support 2
+AVD Windows Multi-Session Intune Hybrid Azure AD Support – Fig.2

 With the AAD Token group policy setting, this AAD registration will help you register AVD multi-session VMs to Azure AD.
 This is also called “Hybrid Azure AD Join.”
+This policy lets you configure how domain-joined computers become registered as devices.

 Windows 10 or Windows 11 Multi-Session Intune Enrollment Options